KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 More in depth details about running the task are available [here](https://github.com/KennaSecurity/toolkit/blob/master/README.md).
 These are some quick examples:

-- To print a list of available options: `docker run -it --rm toolkit:latest task=edgescan help`
+- To print a list of available options: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan option=help`
-- To sync all Edgescan data into Kenna: `docker run -it --rm toolkit:latest task=edgescan edgescan_token='abc' kenna_api_key='abc' kenna_connector_id=123`
+- To sync all Edgescan data into Kenna: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan edgescan_token='abc' kenna_api_key='abc' kenna_connector_id=123`

 ## List of available options

-> **Note:** You can also run `docker run -it --rm toolkit:latest task=edgescan help` to see this list in your console
+> **Note:** You can also run `docker run -it --rm toolkit:latest task=edgescan option=help` to see this list in your console

 | Option             | Required | Description                                                                  | default                  |
 | ------------------ | -------- | ---------------------------------------------------------------------------- | ------------------------ |